christopherConcannon/python-newsfeed/README.md

 ![MIT license badge](https://img.shields.io/badge/license-MIT-green)

 ## Description
 A minimalist social media application inspired by Hacker News that allows a user to post an article from another source and other users vote or comment on the post.
-This version is a refactor which replaces an existing Node.js backend with one built using Python with a Flask server managing routes and interactions with a MySQL database
+This version is a refactor which replaces an existing Node.js backend with one built using Python with a Flask server managing routes and interactions with a MySQL database.

 ##### Homescreen
 ![Homescreen Screenshot](./assets/images/screenshot.png)